dyninst/dyninst/docs/stackwalk/overview.rst

    walk the call stacks of multiple threads within that process.

 SP (Stack Pointer)
-   A frame’s SP member points to the top of its stack frame (a stack frame grows from bottom to top, similar to a call stack).
+   A frame's SP member points to the top of its stack frame (a stack frame grows from bottom to top, similar to a call stack).
 The frame for the top of the stack has a SP that is equal to the value in the stack pointer register at the time the frame was